Configure DNS

 Upstream DNS in all Clients can be configured with the servers of your choosing so that all queries on Client devices will be forwarded to the servers you specify for all non-Firezone resources.

 Firezone Clients support only DNS over UDP/53 at this time.
-DNS-over-TLS and DNS-over-HTTPS upstream servers are not supported yet.
+DNS-over-TLS and DNS-over-HTTPS upstream servers are not yet supported.

 If no custom resolvers are configured, Firezone Clients will fall back to the default system resolvers, typically set by the DHCP server of their local network.